AMACB/HSCTF-2020-writeups/StudySim/StudySim.md

 Notice that because we can write `malloc`'s pointer anywhere in memory, we can write `malloc`'s poitner into `allocated_count`; recall PIE means the location of `allocated_count` is also fixed.
 Then reading out the value of `allocated_count` from the `do_worksheet` method will leak this heap pointer.

 ### Exploiting the Vulnerability
 The key frustration in this challenge is that `free` is never called, which means that no proper use-after-free bug can exist.
 So to get around this, we simulate a `free` by just telling `malloc` that there's a freed chunk it should give us.
-And of course, because we're using libc 2.29, we're going to use gloriously vulnerable tcache.
+And of course, because we're using libc 2.29, we're going to use the gloriously vulnerable tcache.
 So let's try to poison that freelist.

 In order for tcache to give us a pointer, that pointer will need to be on its freelist.
 Usually, this means that we have to free a chunk onto the freelist, but as stated above, there is no `free` call.
-But recall that we can write a heap address anywhere we can get our hands on, and thanks to the heap leak, this includes the tcache freelist.
+However, the vulnerability allows us to write a heap address anywhere we can get our hands on, and thanks to the heap leak, this includes the tcache freelist.

 So we begin by setting `allocated_amount` so that `stack[allocated_amount]` will be on the tcache freelist.
 Then, when we `malloc` a chunk, two things happen.
 First, the call
 ```c